 Leaf damage can result from excess mineral salts in the soil or salts in irrigation water.
 The latter is a problem in Southern California and, typically, the factor limiting success of magnolias in desert regions.
 Frequent heavy waterings will help leach out salts and carry them to lower soil levels—as long as drainage is good.

-White to pink or purplish red, fragrant fowers are variable in form and size (from 3 to 6 in. wide).
+White to pink or purplish red, fragrant flowers are variable in form and size (from 3–6 in. wide).
 Blooms appear from late winter into spring, both before leaves emerge and as they open.